Choosing walking equipment

 Elbow crutches are available with two styles of cuff: open or closed.
 An open cuff is semi-circular in shape and provides a support to brace the forearm against in the step-through phase of walking.
 A closed cuff is an incomplete ring which prevents the forearm slipping forwards out of place and holds the crutch on the arm if, for example, you need to take your hand off the crutch to open a door.

 These have a single or double shaft, the height and the distance between the handgrip and the axilla pad are adjustable.

 If you are using axilla crutches, do not lean on the underarm pad as this may interrupt the blood flow and put pressure on important nerves that run through the armpit.
 The handgrips should be positioned so that the elbows are slightly flexed.

 Forearm crutches with gutter armrest

-The height of these can be adjusted and they have trough or gutter armrests that support and spread the user's weight onto his/her forearms.
-The length and angle of the handgrip can be adjusted.
+These are designed for people who need to weight bear through the length of their forearm rather than their hand and wrist, for example those who experience pain in their hands.
+The height of these can be adjusted and they have a trough or gutter armrest that supports and spreads the user's weight through his/her forearms.
+The length and angle of the handgrip can also usually be adjusted.

 Crutches must be at the correct height for use.
 Both axilla and elbow crutches usually have two adjustment points.